gmarti-web/gmarti-web.github.io/collections/_azure-web-app-with-terraform/01-introduction.md

   </dl>
 </div>

-Together, these components give you a connected machine that is always on, connected to the internet, and available for others to see.
+Together, these components give you a connected machine that is always on, connected to the internet, and available for others to visit.
 This means you can save applications, services, or static web pages here and access them anywhere, anytime.
 With the reliability of the cloud, you don't have to worry about the host's physical environment.
 Compare this with hosting your content on your home computer, where you must manage its power, cooling, and continuous operation.
 A web app in Azure lets you focus on improving your content rather than maintaining physical hardware.

 ## Purpose and scope